ethers-io/ethers.js/docs/source/api-utils.rst

       **examples:** utils.bigNumberify("42")

     *Hex String*
-        A string with a **prefix of 0x** and consisting of the hexidecimal digits 0 through 9 and a through f, case-insensitive.
+        A :ref:`hex string <hexstring>`, witch has aa **prefix of 0x** and consisting of the hexidecimal digits 0 through 9 and a through f, case-insensitive.
 Must be non-negative.

         **examples:** utils.bigNumberify("0x2a")